soumith/nnjs/README.md

 # nn.js : high performance neural networks for the Browser

-**A fast low-level javascript package for multi-threaded (and SIMD-optimized) neural net layers for the browser.**
+## This package is in all respects inferior to [convnet.js](http://cs.stanford.edu/people/karpathy/convnetjs/)

 This package is not meant to replace the excellent [convnet.js](http://cs.stanford.edu/people/karpathy/convnetjs/),
-but provide a lower-level package that convnet.js could possibly depend on.
+but provide a lower-level package.

+**A fast low-level javascript package for multi-threaded neural net layers for the browser.**

 For now, this package only implements the **forward** ops, and does not implement backward.